Love Island Albania

-Love Island Albania was an Albanian dating reality show based on the international Love Island franchise.
+Love Island Albania is an Albanian dating reality show based on the international Love Island franchise.
 It premiered on TV Klan on 3 September 2023, hosted by Luana Vjollca and directed by Edlira Baholli.

 Following the format of other versions, the series places a group of single "islanders" in a villa, where they live together under constant surveillance while attempting to form romantic relationships.
 Contestants must remain in couples to avoid elimination, with new islanders entering as others leave.
 Viewers vote throughout the series to keep their favourites in the villa, and in the finale to decide the winning couple.

 Format

 Love Island Albania involves a group of contestants, referred to as Islanders, living in isolation from the outside world in a villa in Palasë, constantly under video surveillance.
-To survive in the villa the Islanders must be coupled up with another Islander, whether it be for love, friendship or survival, as the overall winning couple receives €50,000.
-On the first day, the Islanders couple up for the first time based on first impressions, but over the duration of the series, they are forced to "re-couple" where they can choose (or be chosen) to remain in their current couple or swap and change.
+The Islanders couple up with another contestant, whether it be for love, friendship or survival, and winning couple receives €50,000.
+On the first day, the Islanders couple up based on first impressions, but are forced to "re-couple" throughout the series, choosing to remain in their current couple or change.

-Any Islander who remains single, after the coupling, is eliminated and "dumped" from the island.
+Any Islander who remains single after a coupling is eliminated and "dumped" from the island.
 Islanders can also be eliminated via a public vote during the series.
-The public can vote for their favorite couple or who they think is the most compatible through the Love Island Albania app available on smartphones.
+The public can vote for their favorite couple via the Love Island Albania mobile app.
 Couples who receive the fewest votes risk being eliminated.
 Occasionally, twists may occur where the islanders must eliminate each other.
-During the final week, the public vote for which couple they want to win the series and take home the prize.
+During the final week, the public votes for which couple they want to win the series.

-Whilst in the villa, each Islander has their own phone with which they can only contact other Islanders via text – or receive texts informing them of the latest challenges, dumping, or re-coupling.
+While in the villa, each Islander has a phone with which they can contact only other Islanders via text, or receive texts informing them of the latest challenges, dumping, or re-coupling.
 Islanders and couples must typically take part in many games and challenges designed to test their physical and mental abilities, with the winners receiving special prizes afterward.
 Some Islanders are also sent on dates outside the villa or can win dates by winning challenges.